Thedeepakdixit/smart-resume-analyzer/README.md

 # 🧠 Smart Resume Analyzer

 The **Smart Resume Analyzer** is a powerful AI-driven web application that enables users to upload their resumes (in PDF format), and instantly receive personalized feedback based on predefined HR criteria.
-It also generates a summary of the resume using OpenAI's GPT API.
+It also generates a summary of the resume using Gemini-Pro API.

 ---